Upper007/Cadastro_Usuario/README.md

 # Cadastro_Usuario
 Project made in Node.js, Node Express, MySQL and Sequelize

-## Clique no link para ver mais sbore o projeto!
+## Click on the link to see more about the project!
 https://youtu.be/TVkvLjdYino